neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 #### MODEL

+Models are optional for the Sparse-Transfer pathway.
+If no model is provided, the best model for the given optimization level will be used.

-The PyTorch model format is the supported model format for Sparse-Transfer Experiments.
+If you choose to override the model argument, the PyTorch model format is the supported model format for Sparse-Transfer Experiments.
 The exact format will depend on the pipeline, and therefore the use case, for the Sparse-Transfer Experiment.

 #### DATA